-Sudbury Developmental Services is a non profit agency that serves more than 400 individuals with developmental disabilities in the Greater Sudbury and Sudbury East districts, and is funded by the Ministry of Community and Social Services.
+Sudbury Developmental Services is a non profit agency that serves more than 400 individuals with developmental disabilities in the Greater Sudbury and Sudbury East districts, and is funded by the Ministry of Children, Community and Social Services.

 In 1953, a group of proactive and progressive parents formed the Sudbury and District Association for Retarded Children, which is now known as Sudbury Developmental Services.
 The name change better reflects and focuses on who we are and the individuals we serve.